xquintana/JsonReader/README.md

 std::wstring input = L"café";
 std::string output = converter.WideToUtf8(input.c_str(), input.length());

-for (const unsigned char &ch : output)
+for (const unsigned char& ch : output)
     printf("0x%02X ", ch); // UTF-8 output is 0x63 0x61 0x66 0xC3 0xA9 ('cafÃ©')
 ```
+Please note that this class is not thread-safe.
 See the [header file](JsonReader.h) for more details.

+## Set-up

+Add the files `JsonReader.cpp` and `JsonReader.h` to your project and include `JsonReader.h` in the source file.

 ## Constraints

-* JSON data must be encoded in UTF-8.
++ JSON data must be encoded in UTF-8.
-* The compiler must support C++ 11.
++ The compiler must support C++ 11.
-* This code is not thread-safe.
++ To read multiple JSON inputs in parallel, a different instance for each input must be used.

 ## Portability